Bootstrap FreeKB - OpenShift - Use OpenShift API for Data Protection (OADP) to store resources in an Amazon Web Services (AWS) S3 Bucket

 Events: <none>

 Recall in this example that OADP was configured to store the backups in an Amazon Web Services (AWS) S3 Bucket named my-bucket-asdfadkjsfasfljdf.
 The aws s3api list-objects command can be used to list the objects in the S3 Bucket.
-Something like this should be returned, where there are hello-world objects in the S3 Bucket.
+Something like this should be returned, where there are my-project objects in the S3 Bucket.
 Awesome, it works!

 {